ktopcuoglu/gitlab-dbt-analytics/.gitlab/issue_templates/experiment_template.md

 For example, if this experiment is tracking a conversion funnel through 4 different events, what order of events is desired to be tracked.

+#### Please list any unique/special event names and provide any relevant context around this event

 #### Please link to where this (or these) performance indicator/s are defined in the handbook.